 The festival is an important occasion to mark the end of dark phases and the beginning of a new phase in everyone’s lives.
 People celebrate the festival to bring in a feeling of universal brotherhood and harmony among people.

-Just like many other Hindu festivals, this is an important occasion for Hindus to celebrate Makar Sankranti festival.
+Just like many other Hindu festivals, this is also an important festival for Hindus to celebrate their harvest with festivities and colorful decorations.

 What is unique about this festival is that, while all the other festivals follow the lunar calendar for calculating the precise date of every festival, this is the only festival that follows the solar calendar and hence it falls on the same date almost every year.